-A: Wooleen allows dogs at our bush campsites but otherwise has a strict ‘No Dog’ policy around and near the homestead complex.
+A: Wooleen allows dogs at our bush campsites but otherwise has a strict 'No Dog' policy around and near the homestead complex.
 We ask that you please respect our pets and our decision.
 If you are arriving with your dog, please remember to keep him/her in the vehicle at all times during check-in and ensure he/she then remains at your bush campsite.
-Wooleen Station does not use 1080 baits but suggest you remain vigilant at all times.
+Wooleen Station does not use 1080 baits but suggests you remain vigilant at all times.

 Q: Can we get internet access or mobile reception at the station?

 A: Yes and No. Wooleen is located in a remote part of Western Australia which has no access to mobile 3G or 4G coverage.
 The last towns with coverage are Mullewa, Cue or Gascoyne Junction which are 200kms+ from Wooleen.
 We encourage you to carry a satellite phone, EPIRB, findmeSPOT or other GPS tracking device in case of an emergency.
 You are encouraged to tell family and friends about your intended travel plans and anticipated dates of return.
 A payphone is located at the Murchison Settlement 37kms north which you will require a phone card to operate.
 HOWEVER, the station has a limited free WIFI connection which you are welcome to use during your stay for basic communication (sorry, no Netflix!).
 If you've booked a room or guesthouse your password will be inside your accommodation.
 For our campers, a password is available upon check-in.
 Please remember it will only work within the homestead surroundings.
 Once you leave for your remote campsite you'll be without a connection.
 It's advisable that you enable WiFi-Calling before arriving at Wooleen Station.